Swansonite/fault-reproducers/README.md

 <img src="./media/fault-reproducers-banner-image.png" width="100%">

 # fault-reproducers
-A collection of tools and scripts to reproduce Linux system faults for testing and data collection.
+A collection of steps, tools and scripts to reproduce Linux system faults for testing and data collection.
 ## ⚠️ Disclaimer – Read Before Use ⚠️

 **WARNING: This project contains scripts, modules, and configurations designed to deliberately break or destabilize systems.**